 - 1. The NPA will ensure planning application is determined according to statutory processes in a timely manner.
 Further information requests should be responded to as quickly as possible in order to progress the application to determination. - 2.
 If the planning application is accompanied by an Environmental Impact Assessment it will be determined by the Planning and Access Committee.
 This may or may not involve a site visit by Members. - 3.
-If an HRA is required it will be undertaken prior to preparation of the Report of Handling and its outcome will be included in the assessment of the proposal by the NPA.
+If an HRA is required it will be undertaken prior to preparation of the Report of Handling and its outcome will be included in the assessment of the proposal.
+The NPA have to do the HRA to demonstrate that they are not giving permission for something that would impact on an SAC or SPA.